AndreasOA/csgo_buyorder/README.md

 # CSGO Marketplace Buyorder

+## Currently only the Skinport Selenium implementation is working.

 This python script helps finding and tracking the best offers for the items of your choice.

 ## Installation